Omnistac/zedux/README.md

 To learn by getting dirty, have a play with [this codepen](https://codepen.io/bowheart/pen/MrKMmw?editors=0010).

-To learn from me, check out the [documentation](https://bowheart.github.io/zedux/docs/overview).
+To learn from us, check out the [documentation](https://bowheart.github.io/zedux/docs/overview).

 To learn comprehensively, check out [the tests](https://github.com/bowheart/zedux/tree/master/test).